Explore Downtown LaGrange Map Guide

 About Dallis House:

-Leslie W. Dallis completed this Queen Anne Victorian style home in 1896.
-It was later converted into a restaurant, In Clover, which operated from 1975 until 1994.
-Today, the building serves as an office space for local businesses.
+It later became the restaurant In Clover, which operated from 1975 to 1994.
+Today, the building is used as office space for local businesses.

 Bailey-Heard Dallis House